doctrineum/doctrineum-integer/README.md

 // correct, string with integer is allowed
 $integerEnum = IntegerEnum::getEnum('12345');

-// correct - white charters are trimmed, the rest is pure integer
+// correct - white characters are trimmed, the rest is pure integer
 $integerEnum = IntegerEnum::getEnum('  12     ');

 // throws an exception - only integer number is allowed